Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Gray hair is beautiful.
-It’s a sweet reminder of a life well-lived.
-A sign of your experience and wisdom.
-It can even be super stylish—whether you’ve got a striking gray streak against dark hair, a perfect salt and pepper blend, or a just a shimmering, solid silver look.
+It’s a sweet reminder of a life well-lived and a sign of your experience and wisdom.
+It can even be a super-stylish hair color—whether you’re sporting a striking streak of gray hair against dark brown hair, a perfect salt and pepper blend, or a just a shimmering, solid silver hair color.
+But for those of us who’d like to keep gray hair at bay, the task can be a challenging one.
+The good news is, there are a few different ways you can approach covering gray hair.
+Below we’re sharing four options for concealing gray hair.